 Well, someone had a great idea and placed a bot that monitors chat messages in Kamadan.
 It's simply called Chat Log and broadcasts all messages from the trade channel to a where players can check on what's happening in Kamadan in real time or track sales several months into the past for price checks.

 Another popular bot service was the lever bot in the Guild Wars Prophecies starting area where players needed a party member to open a gate for them in order to progress a quest.
 With low player counts, it could become nigh impossible at times but someone planted a bot called I Pull Levers Well into the main city, Ascalon.

 I know, I mentioned earlier that ArenaNet abandoned the game and now I'm saying there was a recent update.
-For clarification, it was work done off the clock by two developers, there is no official studio support in place.
+For clarification, it was work done by two developers, there is no official studio support in place.